Photo Credit: KE Documentary

 I have supported several of my friends as their birth Doula, postpartum Doula, breastfeeding and parenting help.
 I have helped several pregnant women and new moms relieve their aches, pains and speed up their after birth healing process with the application of Scientology body assists.
 My favorite story is one of my friend’s had her baby and he was rushed to the NICU after delivery due to a hole in his lung.
 After being in the NICU for 3 days, bottle feed and received body assists he made a “miraculous recovery”, stated by the doctor, and was released to go home.
 His mom really wanted to breast feed, so I had the task of getting him on the breast.
 I lived with them for a week, in Las Vegas, and by the time I left I had baby boy breastfeeding and he continued to do so until he was 3 years old.

 With my recent visits with my naturopath doctor, studying and getting down to the bottom of my hormone/reproductive issues and helping my friends postpartum, I realized I really have a passion for being a birth Doula.
 Being a very stable, calm person helps me be effective in taking care of others through physical discomfort and supporting them emotionally and mentally while working to achieve their ideal birth plan.
-Through my knowledge of books, birth Doula training, chiropractor, naturopath, aromatherapy, acupressure, birth experiences, other birth workers and friends I have gained more knowledge to help support birthing families through their natural birth experience, postpartum support and parenting needs.
+Through my knowledge of books, birth Doula training, chiropractor, naturopath, aromatherapy, acupressure, birth experiences, being an athlete, having a degree in biology, other birth workers, and friends I have gained more knowledge to help support birthing families through their natural birth experience, postpartum support and parenting needs.
+I feel very confident with my doula skills and techniques I can help babies cross the finish line, nothing but natural.
+I have created my own natural birth workshop for expecting couples who desire a natural birth experience, Train for Birth.

 At this point in my life, Rob and I have been happily married for 20+ years, we reside in Kennedale, Texas.
-Wyatt and Raeley are now 18 and 16.
-They keep us busy with Jiu Jitsu, volleyball, soccer and school activities.
-I am a stay at home mom, loves to scrapbook, enjoys exercising, eating organically healthy and using essential oils.
-I have a Yorkie named Zeegan, I am a Scientology Volunteer Minister and I own a home based business with my sister, custom designing rhinestone shirts, 2 Kraftee Chix, www.2krafteechix.com.
+Wyatt and Raeley are now 22 and 20.
+They both have full time jobs and doing well in life.
+I am a retired stay at home mom, house wife, loves to scrapbook, enjoys camp gladiator workouts, eating organically healthy and using essential oils.
+I am a Scientology Volunteer Minister and a doTERRA wellness advocate.

 Healthy Mommy, Healthy Baby, LABOR ON!